jas0618/vba_challenge/README.md

-The Multiple_year_stock_data excel has ticker, quaterly change(closing price - opening price), percent change(closing price- opening price)/opening price of each stock.
-Stock with the greatest price increase
+The Multiple_year_stock_data excel shows the quaterly change and percent change(increase or decrease) of each stock.
+And which stock had the greatest percentage increase or decrease and the greatest volume.

-Stock with the greatest price with greatest decrease and the stock with the greatest volume first defined the variables for the code, then indicating which column has the opening price and closing price, then calculating the quaterly change and percent change. creating a loop(conditional) in the case the percent change is less or more zero *following the same pathway for the alphabetical_testing Please find below the comments with the script:
+The first step is to define the variables
+Second Step to indicate which columns/rows have the opening price and closing price
+Third: calculate the quaterly change and percent change(between the opening price and closing price)
+Fourth: Creating a loop(conditional) in the case the percent change is less or more zero *following the same pathway for the alphabetical_testing Please find below the comments with the script:

 Sub AnalyzeStocks()
 The following are the variables: